Pirate-ai001/CleanReturn-for-ES-DE/README.md

 ## 🔗 More Projects

 I plan to release more tools like this.
-Check my [GitHub profile](https://github.com/yourname) to see other projects I’m working on!
+Check & Bookmark my [GitHub profile](https://github.com/yourname) to see other projects I’m working on as they become available!

 ---